How not to use your credit card

 Banks have a range of accounts and loans to suit a variety of approaches to managing your money, so it’s worth having a chat with them to ensure your finances are running as efficiently as possible with the right account structure.

 For homeowners, you might find a different style of home loan works best for you.
-For instance, an offset home loan can work well for savers because it reduces the amount on which you’re paying interest.
+For instance, an offset home loan can work well for savers because it could reduce the amount on which you’re paying interest.

 7. Set goals - large and small